DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 - Are there any 2D assets you feel could use improvement / need ACTUAL art?
 - Do any of the character portraits feel like they don't fit the art style of the game / fit with the other portraits?
 - Is there any feedback you have for any specific character portraits?

+# UI & UX
+- Were there any UI elements where you felt like you didn't know what they did or what they represented?
+- Did you ever get stuck in any menus or have trouble navigating the interface at any point?

+# VFX
+- Are there any visual effects that felt out of place or didn't fit the game's aesthetic?
+- Do you think any of the visual effects were overly distracting or too flashy?
+- Are there any visual effects that you felt were missing entirely?
+- Do you think any visual effects should be removed?

 # SFX & Music
 - Are there any points you felt like the music was out of place?
 What type of music would you suggest instead?